Diatonic Harmonica Studies

 Learn how to properly use my audio recording equipment and software.

-Continue to advance my understanding of musical theory and history.
+Continue to advance my understanding of musical theory, history, styles, and practices.

 Daily PRACTICE reading sheet music notation and tablature.